fabric8io/fabric8/quickstarts/eip/README.md

 1. Change your working directory to `eip` directory.
 *.
 Run `mvn clean install` to build the quickstart.
 *.
-Start JBoss Fuse 6 by running bin/fuse (on Linux) or bin\fuse.bat (on Windows).
+Start Fabric8 by running bin/fabric8 (on Linux) or bin\fabric8.bat (on Windows).
 *.
-In the JBoss Fuse console, enter the following command:
+In the Fabric8 console, enter the following command:

-        osgi:install -s mvn:org.jboss.quickstarts.fuse/eip/${project.version}
+        osgi:install -s mvn:io.fabric8.quickstarts.fabric/eip/${project.version}

 *.
-Fuse should give you an id when the bundle is deployed *.
+Fabric8 should give you an id when the bundle is deployed *.
 You can check that everything is ok by issuing  the command:

         osgi:list